 If you can open a can and put a pot on the stove, you can have a delicious melding of seafood and creamy beans.

-Basic Recipe: Open a can of Italian white kidney beans (cannellini) and heat in a saucepan.
+How To Make It: Open a can of Italian white kidney beans (cannellini) and heat in a saucepan.
 When hot, add a few raw, peeled shrimp, stir and cook until shrimp are just done (two or three minutes).
 Add two teaspoons of chopped herb, such as basil, and serve immediately.

 Not all cannellini are the same and quality can vary widely.
 Be sure to check out Cooking Light’s taste test.